Skip to content

 • Field order determines value position during node creation.

-Node types may inherit from a single base type:
+• Node types may inherit from a base node type using from keyword:

 node Object